 We’re proud of our service to the community and our community bank status.
-If you would like in-depth financial information on Cecil Bank, including balance sheet, income statement, performance and condition ratios, or demographic information, Click here to view Cecil Bank’s FDIC Call Report on the FFIEC’s Institutional Directory database.
+If you would like in-depth financial information on Cecil Bank, Click here to view our audited Financial Statements.
+To view additional information including the Bank’s performance and condition ratios, or demographic information, Click here to view Cecil Bank’s FDIC Call Report on the FFIEC’s Institutional Directory database.
 Click on the underlined Call Reports and Thrift Financial Reports link.
 Enter Date from the drop down menu, enter Cecil Bank for the Bank Name, and enter Elkton for the City, and enter Maryland for the State, and click Search Tab at the Top Left of the Screen.

 Cecil Bancorp Inc. Code of Ethics

 January 1, 2021

 The honesty, integrity, ethical behavior, and sound judgment of our directors, officers, and employees and our compliance with laws, rules, and regulations are essential to the reputation and success of Cecil Bancorp, Inc. (the “Company”) and its subsidiaries.
 The Company and its subsidiaries together are referred to as “Bancorp” for convenience.